Image default

 After this revelation by Weatherford following the episode Holiday Hi-Jynx, Game Freak and Nintendo eventually decided to edit the character’s skin tone to purple in the episode and every future game.

-3. Pokemon Controversies: Perceived Nazi Imagery
+3. Perceived Nazi Imagery

 READ MORE: Pokemon Generations Ranked from Worst to Best